Naveenkumar-malga/Endpoint-Security/README.md

 - Virtual machine - Builted a Ubuntu VM
 - Metaspoilt framework - Used this framework and created a malware
-- Windows VM - Dowloaded the malware in windows to understand malware
+- Windows VM - Dowloaded the malware in windows to understand

 ## Steps
 Dowloaded metaspolt framework for creation of malware( I didn't captured all screenshots ).
 I created malware in metaspolt with multi handler and exploited it with correct configurations.